paul-ollis/vim-vpe/docs/guide/first-steps.rst

 ------------------

-The `Vim.vvars` and `Vim.vars` properties allow Vim variables to be accessed as attributes as well as using dictionary style lookup.
+The `Vim.vvars` and `Vim.vars` properties allow Vim variables to be accessed as attributes in addition to dictionary style lookup.
 In addition, it is possible to set modifiable ``vvars`` using attribute access.
 The built in module ``vvars`` object only allows reading of variables.

 Vim registers